Robust and Efficient Semiparametric Inference for the Stepped Wedge Design: Method

 Therefore, at any given time $j$, confounding between the treatment sequence $\bar{X}_{ij}$ and the outcome $Y_{ijk}(\bar{x}_{ij})$ is eliminated through randomization, allowing us to study the causal effect of the treatment sequence in a vertical comparison at a given time $j$ similar to a basic randomized trial.
 The expected potential outcome $E[Y_{ijk}(\bar{x}_{ij})]$ is identified by $E[Y_{ijk} \mid \bar{X}_{ij} = \bar{x}_{ij}]$ given the consistency assumption $Y_{ijk}=Y_{ijk}(\bar{X}_{ij})$.

-On the other hand, pooling over time periods, for instance, by assuming $m_\gamma(j)$ equals a constant in (\ref{lmmgen}), typically introduces bias in a way that is analogous to confounding because time itself influences both the treatment distribution and the observed outcome distribution.
+On the other hand, pooling over time periods typically introduces bias in a way that is analogous to confounding because time itself influences both the treatment distribution and the observed outcome distribution.
 Therefore, in stepped wedge designs, the effect of time must be thoroughly accounted for \citep{thompson2017bias, scott2017finite}, and estimation of the treatment effect in a stepped wedge design is generally model dependent.
 Linear mixed models of the following form are often used:

-where with some abuse of notations, we suppress the possible dependence on $j$ in $g_\delta$ and use $g_\delta(\bar{x}_{ij})$ to represent the treatment effect at time $j$ with treatment history $\bar{x}_{ij}$, $m_\gamma(j)$ is the time trend for the controls, and $Z_{ij}$, which could be dependent on treatment and time, is the design matrix for the vector of random effects $b_{ij}$.
+where $g_\delta(\bar{x}_{ij})$ represents the treatment effect at time j with treatment history $\bar{x}_{ij}$, $m_\gamma(j)$ is the time trend for the controls, and $Z_{ij}$, which could be dependent on treatment and/or time, is the design matrix for the vector of random effects $b_{ij}$.
 The random effects are often assumed to be identically and independently normally distributed across $i$ and $j$, and $\epsilon_{ijk}$ is a normally distributed error term.
 For cohort designs, a random effect for individual $k$ can be further included.
 The parameter of interest $\delta$ could be a $d$ dimensional vector, depending on the specification of the treatment effect model.
+With a slight abuse of notation, we drop the dependence of $j$ in $g_\delta$ to indicate the treatment effect on calendar time $j$ depends on the current time only through treatment history up to that time.
+This does not limit treatment effect to be dependent on a more interpretable time scale based on treatment history, such as time since treatment crossover, also known as the exposure time.

-For example, in the model proposed by Hussey and Hughes \citep{hussey2007design}, the treatment effect is assumed to be instantaneous and does not vary over time, such that:
+In the instantaneous treatment effect (IT) model \citep{hussey2007design}, the treatment is assumed to take an instantaneous effect which does not vary over time:

-where $\delta$ here is a scalar that captures the instantaneous effect.
-The effect of treatment could also depend on the exposure time, for instance, in \cite{kenny2022analysis}:
+The parameter $\delta$ here is a scalar that captures the instantaneous effect.